nileshdattatraykedare/nodejs-robo-sim/README.md

 # nodejs-robo-sim

-This is exercise in Typescript(compiled to Javascript).
+Stack: NodeJS - Typescript/Javascipt.
 This project will demonstrate robot simulator using predefined commands.

-This is Free for re-use or practise.

 [BACKGROUND]